University of Oklahoma Logo

 University of Oklahoma Symbol

 The academic emblem is businesslike and universal.
 It is used mainly on posters, brochures, promotional materials, presentations, and signs.
 It is also indispensable for celebrations, conferences, and website design.
 The logo is fully textual, consisting of the truncated and expanded name of the institution of higher education.
 The inscriptions are grouped in two rows.
 The word combination “The University of Oklahoma” occupies the bottom line.
 The second and fourth words are in classical fine serif type.
-In the upper half is the abbreviation “OU,” where the letters are superimposed one on top of the other and connected in a monogram style.
+In the upper half is the abbreviation “OU,” where the letters are superimposed on each other and connected in a monogram style.
 One of the legs of the “U” is visible in the “O” gap, so it looks like a “Start” button.
 The corners of the characters are not rounded but cut off.

-Seal
+The Seal

 University of Oklahoma Seal Logo